Loading, please wait...

 Bidets need to be installed by a professional.
 They come off your existing plumbing but need new supply and waste lines.
 The plumber will split off the new lines to the bidet.
 It will be set and sealed into place, and then the plumbing lines are connected.
 The length of time to install a bidet varies depending on the location and if there is a “water wall” with pipes already there.
 The farther the pipes need to travel, the longer the installation will take.

 Washlets have a wide range of prices depending on the level of accessories you want.
 A simple, cold-water washlet is around $100, while a complete seat with heat and blow dry, as well as auto-lid flush and MP3 player, costs about $1,000.
-Most people pay around $500 for their washlet and install it themselves.
+Most people pay between $350 and $500 for their washlet and install it themselves.
 The price will be higher, however, if you need an electrical outlet installed.
-The cost of installing a new GFCI outlet is around $120.
-This makes the average price of a washlet around $620.
+The cost of installing a new GFCI outlet is around $120 - $200.
+This makes the average price of a washlet between $470 and $700.

-Bidets also cost around $500 on average but have a much higher installation cost.
+Bidets have a starting cost around $300 - $500 on average but have a much higher installation cost.
 It is not uncommon for installation to be an additional $500, making the total about $1,000.
 This can go higher for designer colors and styles or if the plumbing needs to be run farther.

 The comfort level of a washlet or bidet depends on the user.
 Washlets come in many styles, some of which are more comfortable than others.